juju/docs/src/en/juju-concepts.md

 For more information see [Controllers][controllers].

-## Client

-The Juju *client* is command line interface (CLI) software that is used to manage Juju, whether as an administrator or as a regular user.
-It is installed onto one's personal workstation.
-This software connects to Juju controllers and is used to issue commands that deploy and manage application units running on cloud instances.

-![machine][img__client-2]

-In the case of the localhost cloud (LXD), the cloud is housed within the same system as the Juju client:

-![machine][img__client-3]

-Although LXD itself can operate over the network, Juju does not support this.
-The client *must* be local to the LXD containers.

 ## Model

 A *model* is associated with a single controller and is the space within which